matussmykala/PA165-BookingManager/README.md

  http://localhost:8080/pa165/rest

-For testing the REST interface use commands from command line
+For testing the REST interface use script rest-test.sh or following commands from command line

 	1. To show all rooms
 		curl -i -X GET http://localhost:8080/pa165/rest/room